-We have £1.5 million available for up to 20 teams to test and develop innovative ideas and approaches to improve health care delivery in the UK.
+We have £1.5m available for up to 20 teams to test and develop innovative ideas and approaches to improving health care delivery in the UK.

 We want to support clinical teams to develop their innovative ideas and approaches, put them into practice and gather evidence about how their innovation improves quality.

 Applications can come from any health or health and social care provider organisation in the UK where health care services are delivered free at the point of delivery.